-The 4th India International Deaf Film Festival, jointly organized by Jain University and Deaf Leaders Foundation (DLF), began on an inspiring note on 28th December, 2016 at JGI Knowledge Campus with Director of Directorate of Film Festivals (DFF), Ministry of Information and Broadcasting, C Senthil Rajan announcing to extend support and promote deaf films across the globe.
+The 4th India International Deaf Film Festival, jointly organized by Jain (Deemed-to-be University) and Deaf Leaders Foundation (DLF), began on an inspiring note on 28th December, 2016 at JGI Knowledge Campus with Director of Directorate of Film Festivals (DFF), Ministry of Information and Broadcasting, C Senthil Rajan announcing to extend support and promote deaf films across the globe.

 Addressing a panel discussion held on the topic ‘Space for the deaf in today’s cinema’, Mr Rajan said, “The Directorate is hoping to partner with DLF in organizing more such events.
 The films that you show here need to be seen in other parts of the country too.
 So the directorate is willing to support you in carrying these films to other parts of the country and show it in the festivals that we organize.
 It’s a tribute to all the film makers from deaf community.
 And it is part of our efforts to make your films accessible to the entire world.”